 Longer and up to 300 pounds lighter than its predecessor, the third-gen Pilot boasts a streamlined look that borrows styling cues from Honda's latest design language.
 Its front end features swept-back headlights inspired by the smaller CR-V, a three-slat radiator grille and a sculpted hood, while its back end is characterized by boomerang-shaped tail lamps that create a less utilitarian look.

-What didn't change is the Pilot's generous amount of interior room: 18 cubic feet of cargo space are available behind the third row of seats, a figure that swells to 47.7 with the third row folded and 87 cubic feet if the second row gets folded, too.
+The Pilot's large dimensions make for a supremely practical interior with loads of real estate.
+A generous 18.5 cubic feet of cargo space are available behind the third row of seats, a figure that swells to 55.9 cubes with the third row folded and 109 cubic feet if the second row gets folded, too.

 Trim Level Breakdown

 The Pilot is offered in five trim levels called LX, EX, EX-L Touring and Elite, respectively.

 LX models come standard with the aforementioned six-speed automatic transmission, hill-start assist, 18-inch alloy wheels, a compact spare tire, daytime running lights, a rear-view camera, tinted windows, auto-off halogen headlights, black door handles and mirrors, remote entry, a push-button ignition, A/C, cruise control, power windows and locks, auto up/down front windows, a tilt and telescoping steering column, a capless fuel filler, Bluetooth connectivity, a 200-watt sound system with seven speakers, a five-inch LCD screen and a 4.2-inch color LCD screen in the instrument cluster.